Build your research skills in the business arena.

 - A high level of achievement in the intended area of study must be demonstrated.

 These are minimum requirements and do not guarantee entry.
-Importantly, enrolment is contingent upon the Faculty's capacity to provide appropriate supervision in the intended field of research.
+Importantly, enrolment is contingent upon the University's capacity to provide appropriate supervision in the intended field of research.

 What will I study